aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 ```
 {% endcode %}

-Note that projection for the name is provided once, but it is duplicated in 2 slots.
+Note that projection for the name is provided once, but it gets duplicated in 2 slots.
 You can also see this example in action [here](https://stackblitz.com/edit/au-slot-duplicate-slots?file=my-app.html).

 ### Template controller integration and dynamic content

 Template controllers like `if/else`, `switch`, and `repeat.for` be used in combination of `au-slot` element to dynamically generate content.

-{% hint style="info" %}
+{% hint style="warning" %}
-One limitation at this point is that template controllers cannot be used directly with `[au-slot]` attribute, but it can be easily circumvented by wrapping template controller with the element with `[au-slot]` attribute.
+One limitation at this point is that template controllers cannot be used directly with `[au-slot]` attribute.
+However, it can be easily circumvented by wrapping the template controller with the element with `[au-slot]` attribute.
 {% endhint %}

-**Examples with `if`/`else`**
+**Examples using `if`/`else`**

 Following is a basic example of `if`/`else`, combined with `au-slot`.